werowe/Auth0/README.md

 }

 ```
-Once the Circle service is running and connected, the next step is to use the <code>getCircleSavedToken</code> function to check if a token named "auth0-demo" exists in the Circle.
+Once the Circle service is running and connected, next use the <code>getCircleSavedToken</code> function, which checks to see if a token named "auth0-demo" exists in Circle, and log in to the service.

 ```